dehesselle/chatty/README.md

 ## Build

-You can build app yourself using `macos/build.sh`.
+You can build the app yourself using `macos/build.sh`.
 At this time, the only available documentation about the build process is the script itself.

 ## Credits